-Tonight is about taking care of ourselves so we can maintain our hustle!
+Tonight is about taking care of ourselves so we can maintain

 Speaker Recap & Highlights

-A Healthy Pelvic Core
+A Healthy Pelvic Floor

 We heard from Jessica Dorrington of Bethany Physical Therapy who helps women who struggle with pelvic pain have pain-free sex with their partners.
-She helped us understand that both kegels and core strength are necessary for a healthy pelvic core, and she reminded us how important this muscle group is for our sexual well being.
+She helped us understand that both kegels and core strength are necessary for a healthy pelvic floor, and she reminded us how important this muscle group is for our sexual well being.
 Attendees were even invited to get an ultrasound evaluation of their pelvic floor strength and health after the talks.

 The Upper & Lower Heart